bettergovph/govchain/docs/EXTENSIBILITY.md

 ## Cosmos SDK Ecosystem

-GovChain is built on Cosmos SDK, giving you access to:
+OpenGovChain is built on Cosmos SDK, giving you access to:

 ### Standard Modules
 - `x/auth` - Account authentication